justinjest/python-essentials/lessons/03IntroToDataEngineering.md

 ### Key Data Structures

-1. **Series**: A one-dimensional array, similar to a list or array, but with added features like an index.
+1. **Series**: A one-dimensional array-like structure, similar to a list or array, but with added features such as **customizable indexes**.
+Each element in a Series is associated with a label (the index), allowing for more intuitive data manipulation and access.
 2. **Data Frame:** A two-dimensional table where each column can hold different types of data.
 This is the most commonly used data structure in Pandas.

 #### Example: Creating a Series